Aesculus californica -

 California Buckeye Burl

 (Aesculus californica) is a deciduous tree, endemic to California and the only native buckeye species to the state.
-Buckeyes love to grow around us in the foothills of the Sierra Nevada and the Central Valley, about 4,000 feet and below.
+Buckeyes love to grow around us in the foothills of the Sierra Nevada and the Central Valley, about 1,200-4,000 elevation.
 We feel it is our calling to harvest and study California buckeye.
 Having the opportunity to locally harvest and source all of our own buckeye burl, getting it straight from Mother Earth’s soil and passing it to the hands of our customers is something we take a great amount of pride in.
 In doing so, it is our duty to serve the environment.
 We love nature and our number one concern helping the environment and the ecosystem; therefore it is important to us that every step of the process, every tree, every cut is done correctly and conservatively.
 We are not rapacious or wasteful.
 We use every inch of the bi-products of our wood.

 We cherish Mother Earth, trees, and buckeye burl and love providing our customers with authentic, organic and the most premium California buckeye burl around!